moodle/devdocs/general/development/tracker/labels.md

 Used to identify suggestions for improvements/new features as possible candidates for add-on development.
 New and willing developers can be directed to these issues for projects.

 - `affects_mobileapp`<br/>
 Used to identify MDL issues that may affect the mobile app.
 It should be used when adding new features to functionalities supported by the app or when doing changes in existing ones.
-Examples are: {tracker MDL-372} and {tracker MDL-38158}.
+Examples are: [MDL-372](https://tracker.moodle.org/browse/MDL-372) and [MDL-38158](https://tracker.moodle.org/browse/MDL-38158).

 - `affects_moodlecloud`<br/>
 Used to identify MDL issues that may affect Moodlecloud.